pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_method_example/chapter.md

 # Embedded Method Example

-Embedded methods are particularly useful to use if a set of reusable _library_ methods each need several supporting methods to implement their functionality.
-The supporting methods do not need to be made visible to the caller Automate Method.
+Embedded methods are particularly useful if a set of reusable _library_ methods each need several supporting methods to implement their functionality.
+The supporting methods do not need to be made visible to the caller Automate method.

 The following is an example of such an embedded method definition.
 It has only two callable public methods, `vnic_profile` and `vnic_profiles`, however these both use the functionality of the _ovirtsdk4_ gem to communicate with a RHV Manager, and therefore require several private methods to setup the connection and manage the ovirtsdk services.

 The embedded class is written with an initializer to allow the caller to pass in the object or ID identifying rhe RHV provider to communicate with (there could be multiple RHV providers in a system).

 The embedded method is as follows: